GustafRG/Caminja/README.md

 In our case we need to be able to use with the MCP2515 SPI to CAN interface on the PICAN-M Hat and expose this as a Canbus ```can0``` port to the user.

-Thanks to a much helpful post on armbian by csirke: https://forum.armbian.com/topic/24086-rockpi4b-with-mcp2515/
+Thanks to a much helpful post on armbian by user csirke: https://forum.armbian.com/topic/24086-rockpi4b-with-mcp2515/

 We have a Device tree overlay source that should work for our application: